 We’ve created a comprehensive, innovative approach to the entire first year of learning.
 Each term has a distinct purpose and builds on the preceding term.
 The integrated four-part program gives you the foundation you need to complete your degree in four years and the analytical thinking and knowledge to fully explore who you are in the world.

-The program begins with August term, created to help ease your personal and academic transition to college and the demands of a liberal arts curriculum.
+The program begins with First Engagements, created to help ease your personal and academic transition to college and the demands of a liberal arts curriculum.
 Learn more about all the components of your first year.

 First-Year Seminar Program